-Functions of the College-The primary purpose of Colorado State College is to prepare teachers for many kinds of educational positions.
+Functions of the College-The fundamental purpose of Colorado State College is to prepare teachers for many kinds of educational positions.
 The administration and faculty expect each student to maintain a high standard of scholarship and professional development, and to be thoroughly prepared at the time of his graduation.
-Four programs are offered-an undergraduate program and three graduate programs.
+Six programs are offered-two undergraduate programs and four graduate programs.

-Accreditation-Colorado State College is completely accredited by the North Central Association of Colleges and Secondary Schools as an institution conferring the Bachelor of Arts, the Master of Arts, the Specialist in Education and the Doctor of Education degrees.
+Accreditation-Colorado State College is completely accredited by the North Central Association of Colleges and Secondary Schools as an institution conferring the Bachelor of Arts, the Bachelor of Science, the Master of Arts, the Specialist in Education, the Doctor of Education, and the Doctor of Philosophy degrees.
 Accreditation by the North Central Association of Colleges and Secondary Schools was first earned in 1916.

-The college is accredited by the National Council for Accreditation of Teacher Education for the preparation of elementary teachers, secondary teachers, and school service personnel, with the doctorate degree as the highest degree approved beginning in 1954.
+The college is accredited by the National Council for Accreditation of Teacher Education for the preparation of elementary teachers, secondary teachers, and school service personnel, with the doctorate degree as the highest degree approved.